elidoran/node-kevas/README.md

 internalValues = okey:'internal value'
 listenerValues = lkey:'listener value'

-# create our kevas instance
+# create our kevas instance which uses the internalValues
 kvs = kevas values:internalValues

-# add a key listener
+# add a key listener which uses the listenerValues
 kvs.on 'key', (key, push) ->
   value = listenerValues[key]
   push value if value?

-# add a listener for when the output is finished
+# add a listener for when the output is finished (as target, not on end as source)
 strings.on 'finish', ->
   console.log 'result:',strings.string